Mercer County, New Jersey

-The county was formed by an act of the New Jersey Legislature on February 22, 1838, from portions of Burlington County (Nottingham Township, now Hamilton Township), Hunterdon County (Ewing Township, Lawrence Township, Trenton, and portions of Hopewell Township), and Middlesex County, (West Windsor Township and portions of East Windsor Township).
+The county was formed by an act of the New Jersey Legislature on February 22, 1838, from portions of Burlington County (Nottingham Township, now Hamilton Township), Hunterdon County (Ewing Township, Lawrence Township, Trenton, and portions of Hopewell Township), and Middlesex County (West Windsor Township and portions of East Windsor Township).
 The former Keith Line bisects the county and is the boundary between municipalities that previously had been separated into West Jersey and East Jersey.

 Trenton–Mercer Airport in Ewing Township is a commercial and corporate aviation airport serving Mercer County and its surrounding vicinity.
-The official residence of the governor of New Jersey, known as Drumthwacket, is located in Princeton, and is listed on both the U.S. National Register of Historic Places and the New Jersey Register of Historic Places.
+Princeton is home to Princeton University, one of the world’s most acclaimed research universities, and to Drumthwacket, the official residence of the governor of New Jersey.
 Mercer County contains 12 municipalities, the fewest of any county in New Jersey, and equal to Hudson County.
-The county is located in the Central Jersey region.

-History

 Etymology

 The county was named for Continental Army General Hugh Mercer, who died as a result of wounds received at the Battle of Princeton on January 3, 1777.
-Continental Army Brigadier General Hugh Mercer served in the Continental Army during the Battles of Trenton and Princeton in 1777.
-A Scotsman that fled to British North America after the failed Jacobite Rebellion, he worked closely with George Washington in the American Revolution.
+Continental Army Brigadier General Hugh Mercer served in the Continental Army during the Battle of Trenton and the Battle of Princeton in 1777.
+A Scotsman who had fled to British North America after the failed Jacobite Rebellion, he worked closely with George Washington in the American Revolution.
 On January 3, 1777, Washington's army was en route to Princeton, New Jersey.
 While leading a vanguard of 350 soldiers, Mercer's brigade encountered two British regiments and a mounted unit.
 A fight broke out at an orchard grove and Mercer's horse was shot from under him.
 Getting to his feet, he was quickly surrounded by British troops who mistook him for George Washington and ordered him to surrender.
 Outnumbered, he drew his saber and began an unequal contest.
 He was finally beaten to the ground, bayoneted repeatedly (seven times), and left for dead.
 Legend has it that a beaten Mercer, with a bayonet still impaled in him, did not want to leave his men and the battle and was given a place to rest on a white oak tree's trunk, and those who remained with him stood their ground.
 The Mercer Oak, against which the dying general rested as his men continued to fight, appears on the county seal and stood for 250 years until it collapsed in 2000.